 - Calibration Services (CAL) – calibration of ionising radiation and contamination monitoring/protection equipment

-Our services have been customised to meet the specific needs of the nuclear, fluorine and related industries and play a crucial role in safety, health and environmental control and monitoring programmes, production process monitoring and the certification of product quality from the production facilities at Necsa and in the South African industry in general.
+Our services have been customised to meet the specific needs of the nuclear, fluorine and related industries and play a crucial role in safety, health and environmental control, monitoring programmes, production process monitoring and the certification of product quality from the production facilities at Necsa and in the South African industry in general.

-This provides us with an extensive range of services, which can be classified into the following major categories:
+ACS offers an extensive range of services, which can be classified into the following major categories:

 - Radioactivity monitoring, analysis of radioactivity,

 - Chemical analysis (including water analysis, trace metal analysis, trace gas analysis as well as gas sampling), and

 - Calibration of ionising radiation and contamination monitors (including repairs for selected instruments).

 CAL is a SANAS accredited Ionising Radiation Metrology laboratory (1203), specialising in the following services: